MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/approval-pattern.md

 When the form is submitted, Power Automate uses the Office 365 Users connector to step through the reporting structure to find the requester's appropriate approver in the management hierarchy.
-In certain conditions, for example international travel, the logic identifies the secondary approver who's needed to finalize the request.<!--note from editor: Suggested.-->
+In certain conditions, for example international travel, the logic identifies the secondary approver who's needed to finalize the request.

 Approvers and managers get an email with highlights of the request and an attached PDF detailing the request from Microsoft Forms.
 The engineer used built-in